AI Historical Figures for Interactive Museum Exhibits

 Voices of the past with a face and a presence

-This format allows museums to place AI-powered historical figures within the wider exhibition narrative, adding context and a more direct connection to the people behind the history.
+Each format places AI historical figures within the exhibition’s wider narrative, giving visitors context and a direct connection to the people behind the history.

 Strong Visitor